-Along with this core learning are a minimum of eighteen credits (18-36 asynchronous, mentor-based and independent study classes) that go farther into Jewish texts, Israeli history, spiritual direction, mysticism, Jewish languages, Holocaust studies, liturgy, gender and LGBTQ+ Jewish thought, and further practical skills such as marriage assessment, psychological first aid and spirituality and health.
-Some students even choose to begin with these classes in our Rolling Admissions program, so they can be more prepared to take the core classes.
+Along with this core learning are a minimum of twenty-one credits (21-42 asynchronous, mentor-based and independent study classes) that go farther into Jewish texts, Israeli history, spiritual direction, mysticism, Jewish languages, Holocaust studies, liturgy, gender and LGBTQ+ Jewish thought, and further practical skills such as marriage assessment, psychological first aid and spirituality and health.
+Some students even choose to begin with these classes in our early admissions program, so they can be more prepared to take the core classes.

 Job Taker, or Job Maker?